Easy Tomato Basil Pasta Sauce

 And a fourth reason?
 You can double the amount and freeze portions of it to have on hand when you want to make something quick and easy for dinner.

-I’ve made different variations of marinara sauce over the years, adapted from how my mother—and her mother—made it.
-Nowadays, I usually prepare it by crushing some garlic cloves and pressing them into the olive oil to infuse it before removing them.
+I’ve created various variations of marinara sauce over the years, adapting them from how my mother—and her mother—made it.
+Nowadays, I usually prepare it by crushing garlic cloves and pressing them into the olive oil to infuse, then removing them.
 I think it flavors the tomatoes better than if I mince and add them directly to the sauce.

 I also include some yellow onion to sweeten the tomatoes, which always seem to contain some level of bitterness no matter what brand I use—and I’ve used quite a few.
 If the onion—and ribbons of fresh basil—don’t sweeten it enough, I’ll add a pinch of sugar for good measure.